-Universally, it was this time of year many cultures believed that the darker, colder nights was symbolic of the real world and ‘underworld’ starting to come together.
+Universally, it this time of year many cultures believed that the darker, colder nights was symbolic of the real world and ‘underworld’ starting to come together.
 The Gaelic’s and Pagans in particular saw an importance to seeking protection during this season.
 They would light fires, say prayers and keep part of the harvest aside as an offering to the spirits.

 In Christianity terms, Halloween is the day that precedes All Hallows Day on the 1st of November, another significant holiday, All Souls’ Day is celebrated on the 2nd of November.
 The holidays of which have greatly influenced the holiday we’re most familiar with today.